Texas butterfies, it’s a topic that not only could fill books, but also it literally does fill books.

 This introduction to Texas butterflies provides only a few butterfly pictures.
 Please click on the green butterfly button for additional butterfly pictures and information.

 Butterfly identification usually begins with color.
-The article divides Texas butterflies according to families, which conveniently groups butterflies into color.
+The article divides Texas butterflies according to families, which also conveniently groups butterflies into color.

 Butterflies: Whites and Yellows